turingschool/backend-curriculum-site/module2/lessons/intro_to_the_asset_pipeline.markdown

 Check out your Rails' `public` folder.
 Anything different now?

-As an aside, it's worth researching `rake assets:clobber`
+> Know that `rake assets:precompile` generates an `assets` directory that does not update when changes are made to your codebase.
+Know that `rake assets:clobber` will remove that directory of precompiled assets so that you can regenerate.

 ## Coding Links to Assets

 Check out the section on **Coding Links to Assets** [here](http://guides.rubyonrails.org/asset_pipeline.html).

-Why do we want to be sure we're properly using the following tags?
+In your gist from earlier, research and answer why we'd want to be sure we're properly using the following tags:

 ```
 <%= stylesheet_link_tag "application" %>